 Spring Birds: When Does Spring Migration Begin in New England?

-Make sure you are ready to great them with freshwater and food.
+Make sure you are ready to treat them with fresh water and food.
 The Bird Store and More, in Sturbridge, Massachusetts, offers many ways to attract returning birds to your yard.
-Birdbaths, seed, food, and houses will give these travelers rest and nourishment that they are searching for after a long trip.
+Birdbaths, seeds, food, and houses will give these travelers rest and nourishment that they are searching for after a long trip.